This is a guest contribution by Stephen Bernard of MoneyPeoples.com

 By selling call options, the ETF is able to collect premiums which help boost overall returns.
 And by holding a mix of underlying assets, the ETF is able to provide some protection against market volatility.

 DIVO’s portfolio consists of 20-30 stocks that are large-cap, high-dividend paying companies.
-The ETF has a yield of 4.92% and an expense ratio of 0.55%.
-DIVO is unique in that it uses an excellent strategy to determine when to sell covered calls on each security.
+The ETF has a yield of 5.2% and an expense ratio of 0.55%.
+DIVO is unique in that it uses a strategy to determine when to sell covered calls on each security.

 This helps the ETF generate high returns while still providing some downside protection.